Cadrew/ocs-video-comparison/README.md

 ```
 <first frame> -> <last frame> = <average mse_avg value> (min: <lower mse_avg value> at <frame with lower mse_avg value> - max: <higher mse_avg value> at <frame with higher mse_avg value>)
 ```
 Each line represents a difference identified by the script.
-You can see the detail of this difference in the *output_psnr.log* report.
+You can see details of this difference in the *output_psnr.log* report.

 # TODO